pananton/busrpc-spec/docs/busrpc.md

 **Object** of a class represents a concrete entity from the set of modelled entities.
 It is characterized by concrete value of internal state and an immutable **object identifier**, which uniquelly identifies object throughout the system.

+Methods may be bound to a concrete object or to a class as a whole.
+The latter are called **static methods**.

-**Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called. **Method result** is a network response containing either method return value or an exception signalling abnormal method completion.
+**Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls). **Method result** is a network response containing either method return value or an exception signalling abnormal method completion.
 Exact format of this messages is described in the [Protocol](#protocol) section.

 ## Structure